scanhamman/ror1/README.md

 <li>'type' in relationships becomes'rel_type'.</li>
 </ul>

+The ror schema data also includes a timy single-row table ('version details') that holds the version and date of the data within the system.
+This means that these parameters need only be input once.

-The ror schema data represents the initial import into a staging schema.
-It is used as the basis of later processes in this system, but is retained so as to be available for other transformations by other systems, if required.
+The ror schema is used as the basis of later processes in this system, but is retained so as to be available for other transformations by other systems, if required.

 <h3>The src data schema</h3>